chiirag2611/Cloud-WebShop/README.md

 ```

 2. **Export your media files** (product images)
-Create a zip file containing your media folder.
+Create a zip file containing your media folder for storage purpose.

 3. **Create requirements.txt**:
 ```bash
 pip freeze > requirements.txt
 ```

-4. **Instructions for others** (create a README.md):
+4. **Instructions for others** (create a README.md for new instruction if any):
 ```markdown
 # E-commerce Project Setup Instructions